-Alamo Car Rental is an international brand established in 1974, book online today and you will benefit from:
+Alamo Rent A Car is an international brand established in 1974, book online today and you will benefit from:

 Share the driving experience with our free additional driver special offer in Saskatchewan, Canada.

 Renting an Alamo hire car to pick up in Saskatchewan is hassle-free, and you have the opportunity to select a model to meet you and your family or party's needs.
 It is the most convenient and economical way to travel while you are enjoying your holiday.

 You've probably heard that Canada is famed for its "living skies".
 Well actually, the term originated in Saskatchewan, known throughout Canada as "the Land of the Living Skies".
 There's a misconception about this place: people tend to assume its landscape is monotonously flat.
 But locals will tell you yes, there are prairies, but there are also amazing rivers, ponds and lakes, majestic sand dunes, lush forests and undulating hills and coulees.

 This is why you should arrange a hire car to see as much of what this delightful province has to offer as you can.
 The one million inhabitants are dispersed in small communities with enormous swathes of land and water between them.
 But they're exceptionally welcoming and friendly to visitors and they're proud of their province's natural beauty.

 One particularly lovely spot for which you might want to use your hire car is Wascana Lake, right in the centre of Saskatchewan's capital city, Regina (the home of the Royal Canadian Mounted Police, the infamous Mounties, since 1885).
 Surrounded by a gorgeous 2,300-acre park, it offers mile after mile of delightful lakeside walking (its name derives from the Cree word for "pile of bones" - a reference to the piles of bison bones seen dotted about the area in bygone eras).